EdderRamos/RickAndMortyKMP/README.md

 # Rick and Morty App - CMP

-A app of a KMP and CMP course by Aristidevs.
-This is a perfect example how to create a App for Android, following the best practices for Multifplaform development -> Android, iOS, Desktop:
+An app for the KMP and CMP course by Aristidevs.
+This is a perfect example of how to create an app for Android, following best practices for Multiplatform development — Android, iOS, and Desktop.

 ## Authors